Explore Jobs

 Dear Mr. Ioala,

-I regret to inform you that I am resigning from my position as Chief Administrative Assistant at Cogs and Wheels Inc. immediately.
-I have cleaned out my desk and have left my company computer and keys on my desk.
+I regret to inform you that I am resigning from my position as Chief Administrative Assistant at Cogs and Wheels Inc. effective immediately.
+I have cleaned out my desk and left my company computer and keys on my desk.

 Sincerely,